ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 domain is not valid.

-As a first step, it will express that it considers messages using this subdomain that fail authentication to be suspicious.
+As a first step, it will express that it considers messages using this subdomain that fail validation to be suspicious.
 The goal here will be to enable examination of messages sent to mailboxes hosted by participating Mail Receivers as a method for troubleshooting any existing authentication issues.
 Aggregate feedback reports will be sent to